We transformed Bird Street, a disused space off Oxford Street, into the world’s first ‘Smart Street’.

 The Elizabeth Line

-The £16 billion Elizabeth Line will open in late 2018, transforming the traffic and pedestrian flow in the West End with new stations at Bond Street and Tottenham Court Road.
+The £16 billion Elizabeth Line will open in December 2018, transforming the traffic and pedestrian flow in the West End with new stations at Bond Street and Tottenham Court Road.

 - 200 million passenger journeys will be made on the Elizabeth line every year, increasing London’s rail capacity by 10%